Chapter Twelve · For Grandparents

 Does a grandparent-owned 529 affect financial aid?

 No, not since the 2024-2025 FAFSA cycle.
 Under the FAFSA Simplification Act, distributions from grandparent-owned 529 plans are no longer reported as untaxed income to the student.
-This was a major positive change that removes the biggest drawback of grandparent 529 contributions.
+This was a major positive change that removed the biggest drawback of grandparent 529 contributions.

 Can a grandparent open a custodial account for a grandchild?

 Yes.
-Any adult can open a UTMA/UGMA custodial account and serve as custodian for any minor.
+Any adult can open a UTMA / UGMA custodial account and serve as custodian for any minor.
 The grandparent manages the account until the child reaches the age of majority (18 or 21 depending on state).
 The contribution is an irrevocable gift to the grandchild.

 What is the simplest way for grandparents to save for grandchildren?

-The simplest approach: contribute to the parent's existing 529 plan.
+Contribute to the parent's existing 529 plan.
 No new account needed.
 No FAFSA impact (parent-owned 529 is a parent asset at 5.64%).
 Tax-free growth.
 The parent controls distributions.
 The contribution counts toward the grandparent's annual gift tax exclusion.

 Can grandparents buy savings bonds for grandchildren?